 Whatever it is, it’s something you just can’t seem to ignore it.
 Feeling this call or urge to do things differently is a real sign that you’ve grown — and also that it could be time for you to pivot.

-- You feel called to another way of doing things in your business
+- You feel called to another way of doing business

-- You want to serve another target market or offer a different service
+- You want to serve another audience or offer a different service

 - You’ve discovered a new skill or passion you want to incorporate

-- You’re no longer challenged by what you’re doing
+- You’re no longer feeling lit up by what you’re doing

 What to do when it’s time to pivot:

-- Consider what you love in your business and those you don’t.
+- Consider what is currently bringing you joy in your business and what isn’t.

 - Ask yourself: What changes would you make if you knew you would be successful?